Associate Member Club Sail on August 25th!!!

 For CREW opportunities email the Waterfront Director and join the Golden Gate Yacht Club-Waterfront/GGYC Sailors FaceBook page.

-GGYC instructors are all qualified with a minimum Level 1 US Sailing Instructors certificate and adhere to the policies and procedures set forth by United States Sailing Association.
-Our team of instructors and coaches have extensive sailing experience in San Francisco bay and coaching on the GGYC fleet of boats.
+GGYC Instructors are all qualified with a minimum Level 1 US Sailing Instructors certificate and adhere to the policies and procedures set forth by US Sailing Association.
+Our team of instructors and coaches have extensive sailing experience in the San Francisco bay and coaching on the club's fleet of boats.

 Mills Forni is a certified US Sailing Instructor, lifelong sailor and triathlete.
 Growing up in Michigan, he learned to sail on Lake St. Clair, racing Optis, Lasers, FJs, 420s and J24s at Crescent Sail Yacht Club and on his high school sailing team.
 A graduate of Michigan State University, Mills was Captain on the sailing team.
 During the summers, Mills coached junior sailing at the Grosse Pointe Yacht Club.
 Mills is a Vice President with Axicom, U.S. in San Francisco, prior to that, he worked in Washington, D.C.
 These days, Mills spends his time biking, swimming, running and sailing.
 He races Farr 395s, Express 27s, dinghies and a variety of other classes.